datacarpentry/organization-genomics/_episodes/03-ncbi-sra.md

 > > ## Solution
 > > 1.
 Escherichia coli B str.
 REL606 shown under the "organism" column.
 This is a tricky question because the column labeled "strain" actually has sample names
 > > 2.
 The Illumina sequencing platform was used shown in the column "Platform".
 But notice they used multiple instrument types listed under "Instrument"
 > > 3.
-Sort by LibraryLayout and the column "DATASTORE_filetype" shows that "minhash_sig realign ref_stats sra wgmlst_sig" were used for all single-end reads.
+Sort by LibraryLayout and the column "DATASTORE_filetype" shows that "fastq,sra" were used for all single-end reads.
 (Also notice the Illumina Genome Analyzer IIx was never used for paired-end sequencing)
 > > 4.
 There are several columns including: megabases of sequence per sample, Assay type, BioSample Model, and more.
 > > 5.
 These are examples of "metadata" that you should collect for sequencing projects that are sent to public databases.
 > >